BioJulia/BioMakie.jl/docs/src/index.md

 ## Usage

-To view a protein, use the `plotstruc` function with a BioStructures PDB structure.
+To view a protein, use the `plotstruc` or `plotstruc!` function with a BioStructures PDB structure.

 ```@example
 using BioStructures